 Then an attempt to have a positive effect on the intestinal flora was made using programme number 561 “intestinal treatment” (type of therapy, H+Di / middle frequency 10 Hz, wobbling / amplification of H fraction 4, of Di fraction 0.05 / therapy time 3 minutes),

-For support during this treatment, a magnetic articulated probe was laid on the solar plexus of the patient and an additional output electrode was placed in the region of the lower lumbar spinal column
+For support during this treatment, a magnetic articulated probe was laid on the solar plexus of the patient and an additional output applicator was placed in the region of the lower lumbar spinal column